-Outside of the United States, many countries have adopted or are considering the adoption of practices, such as class action litigation and third-party litigation financing, that could bring U.S.-style litigation abuses to foreign shores.
-Inside the United States, plaintiffs are trying to use U.S. courts to adjudicate and enforce cases involving conduct occurring outside U.S. territory.
+Outside of the United States, many countries have adopted or are considering the adoption of practices that incentivize frivolous lawsuits, such as opt-out class actions, contingency fees, and unregulated third party litigation funding, bringing U.S.-style litigation abuses to foreign shores.

-Both of these trends – the “export” of U.S. practices abroad and the “import” of foreign cases into U.S. courts – could increase the spread of lawsuit abuse internationally.
-This should raise concerns for businesses, policymakers and the public across the globe.
+The “export” of U.S. practices abroad along with the “import” of foreign cases into U.S. courts – increases lawsuit abuse internationally.
+These trends are a significant concern for businesses around the world.

 Over the past 15 years, there has been a sharp rise in lawsuits brought against American companies, as well as foreign companies with a substantial U.S. presence, that are premised on alleged personal or environmental injuries occurring abroad.
 These cases raise the question of whether U.S. courts should be the venue for cases concerning conduct occurring outside the territory of the United States.
 They have also been characterized by controversial and abusive tactics by plaintiffs and their lawyers.

-One development is the spread of class actions outside the United States.
-To date, countries such as Canada, the UK, France, Germany, Italy, Poland, the Netherland, Japan, Korea, Hong Kong, Australia, Brazil, Chile, Argentina, and Mexico - to name a few - have all considered or already allow some form of class actions.
-In addition, the European Union institutions in Brussels are considering EU-wide class action systems in certain areas.
-While these proposals are not identical to the U.S. system, they can create opportunities for similar abuses, such as settlements that benefit lawyers rather than claimants.
+The United States has the costliest legal system in the world, but we may not hold that record for much longer.
+To date, countries such as Canada, the UK, France, Germany, Italy, Poland, the Netherlands, Israel, Japan, South Korea, Hong Kong, Australia, Brazil, Chile, Argentina, and Mexico - to name a few - have all considered or already allow some form of class actions.
+In addition, the European Commission is also considering other forms of collective redress in several of its legislative proposals.